CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

 ### Task 1: Validate sign-in before enabling conditional access with MFA

+In this task you will test Alex Wilber’s normal sign-in to verify that MFA is not yet required before applying conditional access.

 1. Sign in to **SEA-WS3** as **Admin** with the password **Pa55w.rd**.

 2. On the taskbar, select **Microsoft Edge**.